 After you have been in British Columbia for three months, you can apply for BC MSP.

 BC MSP gives you easier access to the BC medical system.
 Doctor visits, emergencies, and advice on medical issues are free.

 See the International Student Services Coordinator to apply.

-Cost: MSP costs $75.00 per month (as of January 2016), once you enroll you will be sent a bill each month.
+Cost: MSP costs $75.00 per month (as of January 2020), once you enrol you will be sent a bill each month.

 NOTE: Your BC MSP will expire at the same time as your study permit.
 If you extend your study permit, you must extend your MSP coverage as well.